equaeghe/mcohconstraints/README.md

 mcohconstraints
 ===============

-Matlab/Octave scripts for generating coherence and avoiding sure loss constraints for lower previsions
+Matlab/Octave functions for generating coherence and avoiding sure loss constraints for lower previsions

 License:
     https://creativecommons.org/licenses/by-sa/3.0/

+The functions are documented in the m-files, and this documentation can be accessed from the Matlab/Octave console with ```help <function_name>```.

-These files have been tested with Octave 3.4.3 and Matlab R2012a (i.e., 7.14.0.739) on 64bit Linux.
+They have been tested with Octave 3.4.3 and Matlab R2012a (i.e., 7.14.0.739) on 64bit Linux.

-To use them, you need cddmex and/or bensolve:
+The functions call some non-standard supporting functions, i.e., you need cddmex and/or bensolve:

 * cddmex:
     http://control.ee.ethz.ch/~hybrid/cdd.php